christinej697/Investment-App/README.md

 After downloading source code from the github page, which will download as "Investment-App-main", open the folder within a running Python environment.
 To start the StockSmart Flask website, run the following three commands: (1) `export FLASK_APP=stockApp`, (2) `export FLASK_ENV=development`, and (3) `flask run`.
 Then click the resulting website link, or manually enter `http://127.0.0.1:5000/`, to see the website in action.

 ## Unit Testing the Flask Application <a name="Testing"></a>
-We used the python built-in framework `unittest`, to write the unit tests for our Python Flask application.
+We used the python built-in framework `unittest`, to write the unit tests for our Python flask application.
+Our unit test are contained in the file `test.py`.
+We tested to make sure that flask was set up correctly, that each html page loads correctly, and that each page’s functions work correctly.

 ## Citations
 “Yahoo Finance API - A Complete Guide - AlgoTrading101 Blog.”
 Quantitative Trading Ideas and Guides - AlgoTrading101 Blog, 11 Jan.
 2021